Aaron Jones Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 - In his seven career matchups against the Bears, Jones averaged 41.6 rushing yards per game, 17.9 fewer yards than his over/under in Sunday's game.

-- Jones, in seven matchups against the Bears, has run for a TD three times (including multiple scores in one game).
+- Jones has had a rushing touchdown in three matchups versus the Bears, and had multiple TDs in one of those games.

-- Jones will go up against a Bears squad that allows 103.8 rushing yards per game and is the NFL's 12th-ranked rush defense.
+- Allowing 103.8 rushing yards per game, the Bears have the 12th-ranked run defense in the league.

-- This season the Bears have given up three rushing TDs.
-They are ranked fourth in the league in that category.
+- This year the Bears have conceded three rushing TDs.
+They are ranked fourth in the NFL in that category.

 Recent Performances

-- In last week's contest against the Bengals, Jones ran the ball 14 times for 103 yards (7.4 yards per carry).
+- In last week's matchup with the Bengals, Jones ran for 103 yards on 14 carries (averaging 7.4 yards per attempt).

-- Jones has 233 rushing yards (77.7 ypg) on 48 carries with one touchdown in his last three games.
+- Over his last three games, Jones has taken 48 carries for 233 yards (77.7 per game) and one touchdown.

 - He has tacked on nine catches for 71 yards (23.7 per game).